 Work Package 5 at the kick-off meeting in Vilnius

 We know that good practices in health promotion for chronic diseases exist.
-We now wish to see these winning concepts transferred in different contexts.
+We now wish to see these effective concepts transferred into different contexts.
 Drawing on well-proven HPDP good practices identified during JA-CHRODIS, selected project partners will adapt and implement some of these practices into their respective countries and contexts.
 Partners will focus on three thematic groups:

 - Children in schools;